Closed-loop convergence for mean field games with common noise: Proof of the main limit theorem

 \subsection{Optimality}

+With Theorem \ref{th:limit-dynamics} now established, we have no further need for the extended empirical measure $\overline{\bm{\mu}}^n$, and we will work henceforth with its time-$t$ marginal flow.
 Throughout this section, we fix a weak limit $(\mu,B)$ of $(\mu^n,B)$, whose existence is guaranteed by Lemma \ref{le:tightness-main}.
 We may associate this limit with a semi-Markov function $\alpha^*$ and a filtered probability space $(\Omega,\F,\FF,\PP)$ satisfying the conclusions of Theorem \ref{th:limit-dynamics}.
 We abuse notation by relabeling the subsequence, so that all limits $n\to\infty$ in this section are understood to refer to this fixed convergent subsequence.
 The final step of the proof of Theorem \ref{th:mainlimit}, carried out in this section, is to show that $(\mu, B)$ satisfies the optimality property (6) of Definition \ref{def:weakMFE}.

 Let us write $\A_{\mathrm{semi}}$ for the set of semi-Markov functions from $[0,T] \times \R^d \times C([0, T]; \P^p(\R^d) \times \R^d)$ to $A$.
 For any $\alpha \in \A_{\mathrm{semi}}$, define $X=X[\alpha]$ to be the solution of the SDE